-Some examples of the kind of support you could get include: driving lessons, taxi fares, a laptop, help with housework or gardening or a gym membership.
+Some examples of the kind of support you could get include driving lessons, taxi fares, a laptop or a gym membership.

 In Northern Ireland the Carers and Direct Payments Act allows for charges to be made for services to carers following a carer's assessment.
 However, to date this is not common practice.